Employment

 - Drafting and reviewing employment contracts, bonus agreements and employee handbooks

-- Advising on individual employment questions, such as severance pay and non-competition clauses
+- Advising on individual employment questions, such as end-of-service benefits and non-competition clauses

 - Assisting with the cancellation of employment relationships by termination notice or settlement agreement